Konamiman/NestorMSX/README.md

 - Plain RAM (size from 1 byte to 64K)
 - Plain ROM (size from 1 byte to 64K)
 - Standard mapped RAM
-- MegaROM mappers: ASCII8, ASCII16 and MSX-DOS2
+- MegaROM mappers: ASCII8 and ASCII16
+- MSX-DOS and Nextor (with disk images)
+- A special Disk BASIC than integrates with the host filesystem

 Notice how the different memory types are implemented via plugins.
 Actually, the core NestorMSX emulated components are just the VDP, the keyboard and the slots system; everything else is handled via plugins.